zincio/apidocs/source/includes/_orders.md

 }

 ```

+The Zinc API allows you to abort an order uncompleted orders that are still
+in the `request_processing` stage.
+This functionality allows you to stop an
+order from going through if a mistake was made on the order, or if the order
+is taking too long to process.

 The response to this request will be a standard GET response for an order, which is
 either a `request_processing` response, an error response, or a successful order